 Crescent rolls are freezer-friendly.
 Individually wrap them in plastic wrap or foil and place them in an air-tight freezer bag and freeze for 1-2 months.
 When ready to eat, allow them to come to room temperature.
 Bake again at 375 degrees until warm.

 - 1/2 cup powdered sugar

-- Preheat oven to 375 degrees.
-Line a baking sheet with parchment paper and place unrolled crescent rolls onto sheet.
+- Preheat oven to 375 degrees Fahrenheit.
+Line a baking sheet with parchment paper and place unrolled crescent rolls onto the sheet.

 - In a small bowl, mix butter, brown sugar, and cinnamon together until combined.
 Spread filling evenly over the top of each cresent roll.
 Loosely roll the crescent roll from the large end of the triangle to tip and place seam side down.